Huegoxaga/notes/java/README.md

   - This often results in slower throughput or slower execution time
   - As thread scheduling is still done by the operating system, there is no guarantee as to when that thread will be scheduled
 - When using locks, suspending and resuming threads is expensive due to context switching
+- Proper exception handlding should be used for lock methods, lock method in try block, and unlock method in finally block
+- A lock is owned by the thread last successfully locking, but not yet unlocking it

 #### ReentrantLock

 - It acts as a gate to the critical section
 - The thread has to obtain the lock before entering the critical section
 - The thread has to release the lock when exiting the critical section
-- All other threads that try to obtain the lock are blocked waiting for the lock to become available
+- All other threads that are trying to lock are blocked waiting for the lock to become available
 - Reentrant means the same thread can hold the same lock multiple times in the case of nested critical sections
 - Declare a lock object in a class using `private static ReentrantLock lock = new ReentrantLock();`
 - Use `lock.lock();` before, and `lock.unlock();` after a critical section
+- Use `lock.tryLock()` allows the thread to be locked in a non-blocking manner, it returns false if locking is not successful, then there should be a logic to allow thread to run `lock.tryLock()` again
+  - Allows the thread to perform other work if lock is not available, instead of just waiting
+  - Untimed tryLock method does not honor the fairness settin

 #### ReentrantReadWriteLock